Skip to content

 BOX_QUIT_MATERIALHeat → Cut → Retract → ParkSame issue

-BOX_INFO_REFRESHPre-load → Get RFID → Get Remain LenSafe to use
+BOX_INFO_REFRESHPre-load → Get RFID → Get Remain LenSafe to use, usage

 CFS errors are reported as JSON with key8xx codes: